Idan Shalev, Ph.D.

 Graduate Student (email@example.com)

-Waylon is a fourth-year Biobehavioral Health pre-doctoral student and University Distinguished Graduate Fellow in the College of Health and Human Development.
+Waylon is a fifth-year Biobehavioral Health pre-doctoral student and University Distinguished Graduate Fellow in the College of Health and Human Development.
 He received his B.S. in biochemistry/genetics and B.A. in mathematics from Texas A&M University in 2013.
 He continued on at A&M and received his M.S. in educational administration in 2015.
 His previous research focused on regulation of metabolic response to a fungal pathogen.
 Waylon’s current research interests involve measurement of biological aging, with emphasis on variability between measures of biological aging, and their responsiveness to stress across the lifespan.

 Laura Mayer, B.A., M.Ed.